xymeng/rmp_nav/README.md

 2. Scaling Local Control to Large Scale Topological Navigation.

    *Xiangyun Meng, Nathan Ratliff, Yu Xiang and Dieter Fox.
 ICRA 2020*

+3. Learning Composable Behavior Embeddings for Long-horizon Visual Navigation.

+   *Xiangyun Meng, Yu Xiang and Dieter Fox.
+Robotics and Automation Letters 2021.*

-The base code is written for paper 1.
-For paper 2, please check out the subdirectory [topological_nav](topological_nav).
+The base code is written for paper 1 and is also used by paper 2 and 3.
+- For paper 2, please check out the subdirectory [topological_nav](topological_nav).
+- For paper 3, please check out the subdirectory [cbe](cbe).

 ## Neural Autonomous Navigation with Riemannian Motion Policy